scraed/CharacteristicGuidanceWebUI/README.md

 ## Updates
+### January 28, 2024: Modify how parameter `Reuse Correction of Previous Iteration` works
+- **Effect**: Move parameter `Reuse Correction of Previous Iteration` to advanced parameters.
+Its default value is set to 1 to accelerate convergence.
+It is now using the same update direction as the case `Reuse Correction of Previous Iteration` = 0 regardless of its value.
+- **User Action Required**: Please delete "ui-config.json" from the stable diffusion WebUI root directory for the update to take effect.
+- **Issue**: Infotext with `Reuse Correction of Previous Iteration` > 0 may not generate the same image as previous version.

 ### January 28, 2024: Allow Num.
 Basis for Correction = 0
 - **Effect**: Now the Num.
 Basis for Correction can takes value 0 which means batch-wise correction instead of channel-wise correction.
 It is a more suitable default value since it converges faster.
 - **User Action Required**: Please delete "ui-config.json" from the stable diffusion WebUI root directory for the update to take effect.